FYSETC/Venture_XL/README.md

 We have updated the installation guide on WIKI,； link:(https://wiki.fysetc.com/docs/Venture_XL)

+5.Version 2 - Spider King

+The motherboard has been updated and replaced with Spider King.
+Replaced mainboard, updated wiring diagram

 # Thanks to
 Here I would like to express my gratitude and support to Esoterical、 RichardTHF and many others.
 Your suggestions have helped us a lot - you all have my most sincere thanks.